AR, VR, 4k and 360 Video – The Challenges of Managing Big Video

 The world of broadcasting is changing rapidly and perhaps the biggest theme at IBC this year is going to be about the New Generation of Broadcaster.
 The NGB (must have an acronym for everything these days) is the business that delivers video over the internet to your TV and all your other devices including your phone and your computer and your tablet.
 It used to be only a few short years ago that IBC had a small hall devoted to “connected” TV.
-Now that everything is connected, there is no need to have a connected hall.
+Now that we have connected everything, there is no need to have a connected hall.

 Top 10 publishers on Facebook